 The Caesar Salad Is Born

 He had eggs, garlic, Parmesan cheese, Romaine lettuce, olive oil, and a few other scraps.
-With the flare of a showman he descended on the tables of customers and before their very eyes improvised what was to become the Caesar salad.
+With the flair of a showman, he descended on customers' tables and before their very eyes improvised what was to become the Caesar salad.

-But, it’s the Caesar Cardini story that sticks.
-It’s totally unverifiable, but it’s been told often enough to now carry an air of authenticity.
+Despite the alternatives, it’s the Caesar Cardini story that sticks.
+It’s totally unverifiable, but it’s been told often enough to carry an air of authenticity.
 Caesar’s daughter, Rosa Maria, says that’s how the dish was created, and that's a statement that seems to brook no argument.

 A Local Dish

-Word of this delicious combination spread north and soon some of Hollywood’s A-list luminaries were descending on Tijuana to try out this new taste sensation; W.C.
-Fields, Clark Gable, and Jean Harlow are among the names mentioned.
+Word of this delicious combination spread north, and soon, some of Hollywood’s A-list luminaries were descending on Tijuana to try out this new taste sensation; W.C.
+Fields, Clark Gable, and Jean Harlow are all among the names mentioned.

 Is Caesar Salad Healthy?

 You can eat a Caesar salad and say, ‘Wow, I ate so healthy today.’
 You forget there was a quarter-cup of oil in there, and all the calories are from fat.
-So it’s better if you eat a grilled chicken breast, some steamed brown rice, and a little salad with balsamic vinegar on top.— Chef Wolfgang Puck
+So it’s better if you eat a grilled chicken breast, some steamed brown rice, and a little salad with balsamic vinegar on top.